 Aim 2.
 In the second aim we will develop a large pool of rare variants and then run our elaborated FunSeq pipeline to prioritize them. [[MG how separate, pcawg, tune on expt data]] Our pool of rare variants will result from calling all the germline variants in TCGA and ICGC whole genome sequences (estimated >2000 during the grant).
 We will develop a practical and efficient implementation of FunSeq to do such a large-scale compute.
 Our implementation will allow us to modularize the complex data context (the annotation from many sources), separating it from the actual production runs on variant sets.
 We will also develop a special recurrence module (LARVA) to look at the degree to which the rare variants tend to recur within the same element (compared to a whole-genome background model) as well as their tendency to be in the same element that has somatic mutations in different individuals.
 Finally we will develop weighting schemes to combine all of the FunSeq features coherently together.
 Running the elaborated and optimized pipeline on the germline variants will allow us to develop lists of prioritized non-coding elements and variants in them for aim 3.

 Aim 3.
+In this aim we will perform medium throughput validation assays to examine ~300 prioritized variants, and tune the parameters of FunSeq [[I am using FunSeq as a placeholder here until we have a new name]] for best predictive performance.
+Towards these goals, we will perform iterative learning in this aim.
+We will first clone ~150 variants using our newly-developed massively-parallel Clone-seq pipeline and verify their impact on gene regulation using high-throughput luciferase reporter assays.
+Based on our functional assay results, we will further tune the parameters of FunSeq to improve its performance and re-run the pipeline on all germline variants.
+Top ~150 candidate variants will then be cloned and functionally characterized using Clone-seq and luciferase assays to comprehensively validate the performance of FunSeq experimentally.

-In the aim we will validate prioritized variants.
-We will first validate by association studies: from a separate large-scale cohort (of ~5000 individuals), we will look at how these rare variants segregate with cancerous individuals versus a control.
+Aim 4. [[Dimple please edit this aim]] We will then validate by association studies: from a separate large-scale cohort (of ~5000 individuals), we will look at how these rare variants segregate with cancerous individuals versus a control.
 We will look at which of 100 highest ranked FunSeq non-coding elements has rare variants independently recurring in a representative 400 cases by targeted sequencing.
 Then we will select ~100 recurrent variants for further follow up on 4000 individuals by Taqman assays.
 Based on recurrence we will select the top third of the variants (~33) to follow up for detailed functional analysis.
 We will look at how they are associated with downstream differential expression by large-scale RNA-seq followed by RT-PCR validation.
 Next, we will carry out functional characterization using reporter assays (e.g. luciferase) and the CRISPR/Cas system to generate endogenous mutations and determine their effect on biological functions.
 Finally, we will use EMSA and chromatin immunoprecipitation to determine how the variant affects transcription-factor binding.

-[[SK++: who should edit]]

 B Significance

-[[intro bullet points what would we change : SK]]

-Integrated/comparative analysis of germline and somatic variants

-impact of germline structural variation

-more intro on eQTL

 In this proposal we aim to prioritize rare, non-coding variants associated with cancer.
 This work represents a collaboration between a computational scientist (Mark Gerstein) and an experimental cancer genomicist (Mark Rubin).
-Gerstein and Rubin have worked together for most of the last decade, co-publishing many papers during that period. [[MG(10dec)-to-HY: please insert some text here]]
+Gerstein and Rubin have worked together for most of the last decade, co-publishing many papers during that period.
+Gerstein and Yu have collaborated closely on setting up the Funseq pipeline \cite{24092746}, where Yu led his group to comprehensively examine the impact of nsSNPs on protein interactions experimentally.
+Gerstein and Yu have been closely collaborating since. [[MG(10dec)-to-HY: please insert some text here]]